 Installing docker on ubuntu

-When it comes to installing docker on ubuntu, things are slightly trickier, and although the instuctions on the docker website are great and will get you up and running quickly.
+When it comes to installing Docker on Ubuntu, things are slightly trickier, and although the instructions on the docker website are great and will get you up and running quickly.
 I have found a couple of quirks that aren’t always that obvious.
 I will aim to cover these and keep this post updated as I find them.

 There are a number of different versions of docker available.
 As with any Open Source library, they tend to go through different iterations before finally getting to a state where they either get funding and are able to market the product and get it ready for the market or they subject to the whims and desires or whoever maintains them or they just die!

 Fortunately for docker, it gained mass appeal and adoption.
-Unfortunately most package repositories still have the much older versions of package available for public download, and a number of tutorials on the internet provide guides and tutorials for installing these older versions.
+Unfortunately, most package repositories still have the much older versions of a package available for public download, and a number of tutorials on the internet provide guides and tutorials for installing these older versions.

-So firstly, check whether you have any older versions installed.
-Open a terminal window (ctrl + alt + t) and execute
+So firstly, check whether you have any older versions installed. ( Open a terminal window

-docker -v, if the terminal responds with anythin other than
+docker -v if the terminal responds with a version number lower than

 The completely remove and purge the package replacing